starofrainnight/tushare-deps/README.rst

 ---------

 tushare is an utility for crawling historical and Real-time Quotes data of China stocks.
-But it's not setting install dependences correctly.
-If we try install tushare in a virtualenv environment through pypi in python3.6 on Ubuntu 18.04, we will found only tushare installed but without any dependences installed.
-So we have to install those libraries manually, that's so annoying.
+It's great but not setting install dependences correctly.
+We will found only tushare installed but without any dependences installed if we try install tushare in a virtualenv environment by pip in python3.6 on Ubuntu 18.04.

+That's so annoying to install those libraries manually.

 Yes, fix this problem in tushare is more simple than just create a new library, but there have some PRs (#452, #264) related not been pay attention for a long